MistaVikz/GHG-Pro/README.md

 ### Conclusion

-The GHG Risk Evaluation project is a powerful tool for estimating the potential greenhouse gas reductions of various projects.
+The GHG_Pro project is a powerful tool for estimating the potential greenhouse gas reductions of various projects.
 By taking into account the risks associated with project implementation, this project provides a more realistic assessment of a project's likely impact on reducing GHG emissions.
 We hope that this project will be useful for stakeholders seeking to make informed decisions about investments in GHG reduction projects.

-Thank you for considering the GHG Risk Evaluation project.
+Thank you for considering the GHG_Pro project.